gweidart/cursor-utils/docs/index.md

 **Give your Cursor IDE Agents superpowers.**

 Cursor Utils is a powerful toolkit designed to extend your Cursor IDE with advanced functionality.
-Built with modern Python practices and a focus on developer experience, Cursor Utils seamlessly integrates with Cursor agents to provide enhanced workflow capabilities.
+Built with modern Python practices and a focus on developer experience, Cursor Utils seamlessly integrates with Cursor Agents to provide enhanced workflow capabilities.

 ## What is Cursor Utils?